Preserving Node-level Privacy in Graph Neural Networks: Method Evaluation

 \section{Method Evaluation}

 \textbf{Organization}.
 We first show the performance of our method by comparing it with various approaches; we also provide ablations studies on our design choices.
 Finally, we 1) apply current privacy audit approaches to test the privacy integrity of our method and 2) perform membership inference attacks by a strong adversary to test our protocol's resilience.
-Experimental setups are presented in Appendix \ref{app:exp_detail}.
-Our implementation is in an anonymous link\footnote{{ https://anonymous.4open.science/}}.
+Our implementation is in an anonymous link\footnote{{ https://github.com/zihangxiang/PNPiGNNs.git }}.

 \textbf{Datasets}.
 We test our method on five datasets with various properties: Facebook \cite{rozemberczki2021multi}, Twitch \cite{rozemberczki2021multi}, Reddit \cite{DBLP:conf/nips/HamiltonYL17_sage}, Amazon \cite{shchur2018pitfalls}, and PubMed \cite{yang2016revisiting}.
 The first three are related to social network applications where node/user privacy is concerned; the other two datasets with different properties are included for completeness.
 The summary for these datasets is presented in Table \ref{tab:dataset_summary}.
 We test our approach under both transductive and inductive settings.